remotion-dev/template-tiktok/README.md

 Captioning will download Whisper.cpp and the 1.5GB big `medium.en` model.
 To configure which model is being used, you can configure the variables in `whisper-config.mjs`.

+### Non-English languages

+To support non-English languages, you need to change the `WHISPER_MODEL` variable in `whisper-config.mjs` to a model that does not have a `.en` sufix.

 ## Docs

 Get started with Remotion by reading the [fundamentals page](https://www.remotion.dev/docs/the-fundamentals).